markslorach/pomodoro/README.md

 ### Development (Web)

-To start the web app in development mode:
+To start the web app in development mode -

 ```bash
 pnpm dev
 ```

-To build the web app for production:
+To build the web app for production -

 ```bash
 pnpm build
 ```

-To preview the production build locally:
+To preview the production build locally -

 ```bash
 pnpm preview